wankdanker/node-discover/README.md

 node-discover
 =============

-Automatic and decentralized discovery and monitoring of nodejs instances with built in support for a single master process, service advertising and channel messaging.
+Automatic and decentralized discovery and monitoring of nodejs instances with built in support for a variable number of master processes, service advertising and channel messaging.

-Version 0.0.3
+Version 0.0.4

 Probably has bugs.